EGimenoS/dailyjourneyapi/README.md

-# DailyTravel API
+# DailyJoruney API

 - [Introduction](#Introduction)
 - [Setup](#Setup)

 #### Introduction

-This repository contains the code for a Rails API only app that is used as the backend for my DailyTravel project.
+This repository contains the code for a Rails API only app that is used as the backend for my DailyJourney project.

 ### Setup